General Program FAQ

 Seedling is an award-winning, research-based program that uses established best practices in mentoring.
 Additionally, we engage an independent evaluator to conduct annual program evaluations that can be found on our impact page.

 Seedling makes new matches at select elementary and middle schools in Austin ISD, Del Valle ISD, Hays Consolidated ISD, Pflugerville ISD, as well as KIPP Austin and Austin Achieve charter districts.
 Please click here to see the most current list of Seedling partner schools.

 When is the best time to apply?

-What will the child’s family know about me?
+What will my mentee's family know about me?

 Very little.
-Just your name and what you share with the child.
+Only your name and anything you choose to share with your mentee.

-Will I meet the child’s parent or caregiver?
+Will I meet my mentee's parent or caregiver?